 3. Excluded words

-This list displays all search terms that are included in the stop list.
+Here, all search terms that are included in the currently selected stop word list are displayed.
 The list is always sorted in alphabetical order for user convenience.

-To add a new stop list to the project, click the icon.
+To add a new stop word list to the currently opened MAXQDA, click the icon.

-Thereupon a new list will be added to the project and opened.
-By default, this list is given the name "New stop list", and may include a sequential number to exclude duplicate names.
+A new list will be added to the project and opened.
+By default, this list is given the name “New list”, and may include a sequential number to avoid duplicate names.
 The name of the list can be edited directly.

-New words can be added to the stop list in two ways:
+New words can be added to the stop word list in different ways:

 Firstly, you can enter new words by hand, by clicking the New button above the Excluded words pane and typing the word.
 Multiple words can be added by hitting the Enter key after each entry.

-When using stop lists, the following must be observed:
+When using stop word lists, the following must be observed:

-Stop lists can be duplicated, for example if you wish to modify the list while retaining the original version.
-Right click on the stop list and select Duplicate.
+Stop word lists can be duplicated, for example if you wish to modify the list while retaining the original version. ight click on the stop word list and select Duplicate.
 Thereupon the list will be duplicated and inserted.
 The duplicate list will have the same name as the original list supplemented with a sequential number.

 The option for deleting a list can also be found in the context menu.

-To save a project-internal stop list as a global list for use in other projects, right-click the stop list and select Save as a global stop list.
+To save a project-internal stop word list as a global list for use in other projects, right-click the stop word list and select Save as Global List.
 The list will be duplicated and inserted with the same name in the lower window pane.
 If the list name already exists, a sequential number will be added.

-The Global stop lists can be transferred to any project:
+The Global stop word lists can be transferred to any project:

-- Right-click the list in the “Global stop list” window pane.
+- Right-click the list in the “Global stop word list” window pane.

 - Select Copy into project from the context menu.

-Many stop lists can be effectively used across projects.
-Modularization is recommended, meaning that specific types of stop lists (for example, definite and indefinite articles) are created, which can be universally applied.
-These stop lists can be combined into common stop lists as required.
+Many stop word lists can be effectively used across projects.
+Modularization is recommended, meaning that specific types of stop word lists (for example, definite and indefinite articles) are created, which can be universally applied.
+These stop word lists can be combined into common stop word lists as required.

-- Select Copy to other stop list from the context menu.
+- Select Copy to Other List from the context menu.

-- Select the target stop list from the context menu.
+- Select the target stop word list from the context menu.

-- Right-click on a stop list and select Export, or click the Export icon in the top toolbar, to export the currently displayed stop list.
+- Right-click on a stop word list and select Export, or click the Export icon in the top toolbar, to export the currently displayed stop word list.

 - Provide a file name and location in the dialog window.